Rolayet/GWAS-GBD/README.md

 * 5 terms were expected, as they were not included in the combined_dataset.
 * 4 terms were missed again during the mapping/matching process.

-A list of those 134 are attached here as well.
+A list of those 134 are attached here as well, named diff_2.csv